patricioconti/HardwareStock/README.md

 The data is stored in a local database using Room.

-List item is showed with RecyclerView
+List item is showed with RecyclerView.

 Navigation was implemented using Navigation component.